Montana/ngrok-bash-quick-setup/README.md

 # ngrok-bash-quick-setup
 Bash script I made to quickly setup ngrok and login in crucial situations.
+Please remember if you save `ngrok` on your Desktop, then run `cd Desktop` then run `cd ngrok (hit tab button for completion)`.
+Then run `chmod u+x ./ngrok.sh` then after that `./ngrok.sh` once again.

 ```bash
 #!/bin/bash